ncatlab/nlab-content/pages/7005.md

 * [[Andrej Bauer]], [[Peter LeFanu Lumsdaine]], _[[Oberwolfach HoTT-Coq tutorial]]_
  {#BauerLumsdaine}

-A discussion of univalence in [[categories of presheaves]] over an [[inverse category]] with values in a category for which univalence is already established is discussed in
+A discussion of univalence in categories of [[diagrams]] over an [[inverse category]] with values in a category for which univalence is already established is discussed in

 * [[Michael Shulman]], _Univalence for inverse diagrams, oplax limits, and gluing, and homotopy canonicity_ ([arXiv:1203.3253](http://arxiv.org/abs/1203.3253))
  {#Shulman12}